Future Irish policy to "treat data centres like hospitals & road infrastructures"

 “The changes that will come in in the digital world over the next five-ten years are going to be much quicker than any of the changes that have come before.
 That's why we need to embrace that change and be ready for that change,” Breen says.

-Breen says it’s up to the government to take charge to ensure Ireland remains an attractive place for data centre development.
+Breen says it's up to the government to take charge to ensure Ireland remains an attractive place for data center development.

-“My department participates in a working group that comprises of other government departments and bodies which is examining the strategic policy approach to data centre projects.
-This cross-scope department has been established to develop a national policy statement on strategic importance of data centres as part of Ireland's enterprise strategy.”
+“My department participates in a working group that comprises of other government departments and bodies which is examining the strategic policy approach to data center projects.
+This cross-scope department has been established to develop a national policy statement on strategic importance of data centers as part of Ireland's enterprise strategy.

 Breen asserts the first draft of this data is expected this year and will pave the way for huge change.

-“There are counties within Ireland that are already taking the initiative to highlight and identify sites of particular interest within their regions that are suitable for data centres.
-That to me is innovative to ensure we can fast-track the planning process and facilitate interest, of which there is a substantial amount from international companies that want to have data centres in Ireland.”
+“There are counties within Ireland that are already taking the initiative to highlight and identify sites of particular interest within their regions that are suitable for data centers.
+That to me is innovative to ensure we can fast-track the planning process and facilitate interest, of which there is a substantial amount from international companies that want to have data centers in Ireland.

 However, Breen does admit that Ireland does rank poorly on fixed broadband which he says has been highlighted by many operators.